mike99mac/minimy-mike99mac/gcode/README.md

 - Put polyester fiber in the subwoofer enclosure from both sides of the passive radiator openings.
 - Use 4 black 3/4" screws, with large heads, to fasten both the subwoofer grill and the subwoofer.
 - Attach the two passive radiators on the front and back with 1/2" screws.
+- Seal the holes where the wires go into the enclosures with polyurethane glue.

 ### Install pushbuttons
 Following are the GPIO pins on a Raspberry Pi with pin 1 being on the left side and inside of the Pi: